splunk/public-o11y-docs/get-started/service-description.rst

 Users and authentication
 ===========================================================

 You are responsible for creating and administering your users' accounts, the roles and capabilities assigned to them, the authentication method, and global password policies.
 To control what your Splunk Observability Cloud users can do, you assign them roles that have a defined set of specific capabilities, access to indexes, and resource use limits.
-You can assign roles using Observability Cloud in the browser or through the REST API.
+You can assign roles using Splunk Observability Cloud in the browser or through the REST API.
 See :ref:`users-assign-roles`.

 Roles give Splunk Observability Cloud users access to features and permission to perform tasks and searches.
 Each user account is assigned one or more roles.
 Each role contains a set of capabilities.
 Splunk Observability Cloud provides the admin role, which has the capabilities required to administer Splunk Observability Cloud.
-Splunk Observability Cloud does not support direct access to infrastructure, so you do not have command-line access to Observability Cloud.
+Splunk Observability Cloud does not support direct access to infrastructure, so you do not have command-line access to Splunk Observability Cloud.
 Any supported task that requires command-line access is performed by Splunk on your behalf.
 See :ref:`roles-and-capabilities`.

 You can configure Splunk Observability Cloud to use SAML authentication for single sign-on (SSO).
 To use multifactor authentication, you must use a SAML 2.0 identity provider that supports multifactor authentication.
 Only SHA-256 signatures in the SAML message between your IdP and Splunk Observability Cloud are supported.
 You are responsible for the SAML configuration of your IdP including the use of SHA-256 signatures.
 See :ref:`sso-about`.